-For the fall 2021 semester, WCU had a headcount student population of approximately 11,877, including 10,145 undergraduate students and 1,732 graduate students.
-Over the past 5 years, WCU's enrollment has increased approximately 7.6%.
+For the fall 2022 semester, WCU had a headcount student population of approximately 11,635, including 9,956 undergraduate students and 1,679 graduate students.
+Over the past 5 years, WCU's enrollment has remained stable.

-WCU's average age of plant is 15.45 years.
+WCU's average age of plant is 14.2 years.
 Age of plant is a financial ratio calculated by dividing the accumulated depreciation by the annual depreciation expense.
 A low age of plant generally indicates the institution is taking a sustainable approach to its deferred maintenance and reinvestment programs.

-WCU does not anticipate any significant debt issuances during the study period.
+WCU anticipates incurring \$30 million in new debt issuances during the study period detailed in Section 3.
 WCU has made no changes to the financial model's standard growth assumptions.

-- Obligated Resources equals Available Funds plus an adjustment for any noncash charge relating to the implementation of GASB 68 and GASB 75. - Operating Expenses equals Operating Expenses plus an adjustment for any noncash charge relating to the implementation of GASB 68 and GASB 75. - Outstanding debt service is based on WCU's outstanding debt as of June 30, 2021, excluding state appropriated debt (such as energy savings contracts).
-Debt service is net of any interest subsidies owed to WCU by the federal government (discounted by an assumed 6.2% sequestration rate) and uses reasonable unhedged variable rate assumptions. - New money debt issued after June 30, 2021, together with any legislatively approved debt WCU expects to issue during the Study Period, are included in the model as "proposed debt service" and are taken into account in the projected financial ratios shown in this Institution Report. - Repayments, redemptions or refundings that have occurred after June 30, 2021 are not included in the model, meaning the debt service schedules reflected below may overstate WCU's current debt burden.
+- Obligated Resources equals Available Funds plus an adjustment for any noncash charge relating to the implementation of GASB 68 and GASB 75. - Operating Expenses equals Operating Expenses plus an adjustment for any noncash charge relating to the implementation of GASB 68 and GASB 75. - Outstanding debt service is based on WCU's outstanding debt as of June 30, 2022, excluding state appropriated debt (such as energy savings contracts).
+Debt service is net of any interest subsidies owed to WCU by the federal government (discounted by an assumed 6.2% sequestration rate) and uses reasonable unhedged variable rate assumptions. - New money debt issued after June 30, 2022, together with any legislatively approved debt WCU expects to issue during the Study Period, are included in the model as "proposed debt service" and are taken into account in the projected financial ratios shown in this Institution Report. - Repayments, redemptions or refundings that have occurred after June 30, 2022 are not included in the model, meaning the debt service schedules reflected below may overstate WCU's current debt burden.